Hardware-SaaS · IoT · Warehouse Logistics

 THE COMMERCIAL MANDATE:

 Build and scale an IoT-enabled mobility fleet for enterprise warehouse operations.
-We needed to deliver a measurable efficiency improvement while strictly maintaining a low-CapEx profile for adoption across domestic 3PL networks.
+The constraint was non-negotiable: deliver a measurable efficiency improvement while keeping the capital expenditure (CapEx) profile low enough for domestic 3PL adoption.
+We solved both simultaneously.

 STRATEGIC DECISIONS